anyaevostinar/anyaevostinar.github.io/classes/201-f20/hw3.md

 You should not make any changes to any of these files.
 The Javadoc for the BarChart class is at:

 [BarChart](http://www.cs.carleton.edu/faculty/arafferty/cs201_fa2020/assignments/hw03-dataAnalysis/javadoc/BarChart.html)

-You'll get all of these files on repl.it.
-Go to our class, then the Projects section, and choose HW03: Country Displayer.

 It may be useful to refer to the code from class and the Java Reference file on Moodle.
 The official Java API documentation will likely be helpful for choosing what implementation of a List you'll use, and for seeing what methods are available.